deciever002/CareerCamp/README.md

 # Deployment

-For quicker use you can access the app directly by using this website:
+For quicker use you can access the deployed site: https://career-camp-jkir.onrender.com/